CRICOS Course Code: 072490C

 - Peer assessment & group based work

-Other types of assessment may be allowed at CIC following approval by the Executive Dean.
+Other types of assessment may be allowed at CIC following approval by the Deputy Dean.

 Please refer to our Assessment Policy for further information.